SebastianDarie/reddit-clone/server/README.md

 The following instructions are for deploying the Docker container to a VPS, in this case DigitalOcean which is the most friendly and cheapest to set up for begginers.\
 If you want to automate the process you need to modify the `deploy.sh` file The following steps must be done even if you don't plan on using the `deploy.sh` file:
-- Go to `https://hub.docker.com/` and create an account, copy your **username** and paste it somewhere so it's to use in the near future.
+- Go to `https://hub.docker.com/` and create an account, copy your **username** and paste it somewhere so it's easy to use in the near future.
 - Click on the **Create Repository** button in the top right hand corner add a name and then click Create, do the same with the repository name as with the username.
 > **NOTE:** The next step requires you to have a credit/debit card and you'll be billed at the end of the month, for free alternatives use **Heroku** and if you can and want to add a payment method you can use the **AWS** 1 year free trial which gives you 750 hrs. of free usage on their t2.micro EC instance or **GCloud**'s 3 month trial which also gives you $300 dollars worth of credit to spend on their platform
 > The services above won't charge you unless you go over the free quota and then you can contact customer support and probably solve your issue.